plymgary/odin-recipes/README.md

 # odin-recipes
+Format this with log changes (see format later).
 Will update this with more info as I get better.